hyperflow-wms/hyperflow/examples/TaskStatusRedis/README.md

  - `handler.js` represents a remote job executor which is passed two parameters: `taskId` and `redis_url`.
  - In order to notify that the job has completed, `handler.js` connects to Redis and performs a `RPUSH` operation on the `taskId` key.
  - On the HyperFlow engine side, the Process Function is passed `context.taskStatus` function which can be used to wait for the notification.
 This function returns a [`Promise`](https://javascript.info/promise-basics), so the async/await syntax can be used as shown in the example.
+ - The Process Function also gets the Redis URL in `context.redis_url` which can be passed to the remote executors.
  - The parameter to the `context.taskStatus` function is a timeout in seconds (0 denotes infinity).
 One can use a retry library, such as [promise-retry](https://www.npmjs.com/package/promise-retry), to implement an exponential retry strategy.